RogerAqua/E-Commerce-Store-Data-Analysis/README.md

 The objective of this analysis is to provide actionable insights that will help the E-Commerce Store optimize its sales strategies for 2023.
 By identifying trends in sales, customer demographics, geographical performance, and top-selling products, the store will be better positioned to refine its marketing efforts and improve overall sales performance.

 # Key Analysis Areas
 To gain a comprehensive understanding of the sales performance, several key parameters were analyzed.
-These areas provide insights into various aspects of the business, from customer demographics to product categories, and are essential for driving data-driven decisions :
+These areas provide insights into various aspects of the business, from customer demographics to product categories, and are essential for driving data-driven decisions :</br>
-• Sales and Orders Comparison
+• Sales and Orders Comparison</br>
-• Monthly Performance
+• Monthly Performance</br>
-• Demographic Analysis
+• Demographic Analysis</br>
-• Order Status Overview
+• Order Status Overview</br>
-• Geographical Insights
+• Geographical Insights</br>
-• Age and Gender Relationship
+• Age and Gender Relationship</br>
-• Popular Purchasing Channels
+• Popular Purchasing Channels</br>
-• Top-Selling Categories
+• Top-Selling Categories</br>

 # Conclusion
 The analysis of 2022 sales data has provided actionable insights into sales trends, customer demographics, and top product categories.
 These findings will help the E-Commerce Store optimize marketing strategies, improve customer targeting, and drive growth in 2023.